 I did know a few people in the city, former colleagues, distant acquaintances.
 I reached out in the weeks following, and all were safe.
-But I was weary to even intrude and ask, because their proximity meant that they likely did know somebody, or had a friend of a friend, who was directly involved.
-There are invisible lines that are hard to cross, even when you want to embrace.
+But I was weary to even intrude and ask, because their proximity meant that they likely did know somebody, or had a now while we debate and debase about politics and storm relief.
+And the world was outraged at the attack and stood by us.
+The attack hurt us, without a doubt.
+But it made us stronger.